 In order to allow parents to easily maneuver through the parent portal, it's best to set up categories and subcategories to organize the items that your school will be selling.
 See Creating Categories.

 In order for items created at the DCP to show in the parent portal, you will need to assign them to the SCP.
 This can be done by going into each SCP Webstore and changing the status to "Active."
-See Assigning District (DCP) Items, Fees, Fines, Donations to the School (SCP).
+See Assigning District (DCP) Items, Fees, Financial Obligations, Donations to the School (SCP).

 Step 8: Open your Webstore